KDE/documentation-develop-kde-org/content/hig/components/navigation/commandlink.md

 -   Use command links for a set of mutually exclusive responses like navigation from hub to spoke pages.
--   Don\'t present single command links.
+-   Don't present single command links.
--   Consider to use a `push button <pushbutton>`{.interpreted-text role="doc"} for single commands or if the action does not contain navigation.
+-   Consider to use a [push button](../pushbutton) for single commands or if the action does not contain navigation.

 ### Behavior

 -   Provide feedback when result is not aware to user or not available instantaneous.
 Display a busy pointer or present a progress bar to users.
--   Don\'t mix command links and command buttons at one place.
+-   Don't mix command links and command buttons at one place.

 ### Appearance